God's Condemnation of Apostasy and False Teachers

 End Notes:1 David W. Cloud, Way of Life Encyclopedia, CD version, 2000.

-Pastor Abrams graduated from Piedmont Baptist College in 1981 with a ThB (Bachelor of Theology) and in 2000 with a MBS (Master of Biblical Studies).
+Pastor Abrams graduated from Piedmont Baptist College in 1981 with a ThB (Bachelor of Theology) and in 2000 with a MBS (Master of Biblical Studies) and in 2013 he received a PhD (Philosophy in Religion - Bible) from Bethany Divinity College and Seminary.

 Cooper enjoys writing and has authored numerous articles and sermons on a wide variety of Christian subjects, in addition to several commentaries on books of the Bible.
-Most of his writings are posted on his popular web site Bible Truth (http://bible-truth.org) which is presently averaging over seventy thousand visits per month from two hundred and fifteen countries around the world.
+Most of his writings are posted on his popular web site Bible Truth (http://bible-truth.org) which is presently averaging over one hundred and fifty thousand visits per month from over two hundred and fifteen countries around the world.
 He further has an Internet question and answer ministry.

 All Scripture references are from the King James Bible.